coding-horror/basic-computer-games/README.md

 - Rust
 - Lua

 > 📢 Note that we removed Pascal / Object Pascal and replaced it with Rust as we couldn't determine if Pascal is effectively memory safe.
-We've also added Lua, as it made the top 20 in TIOBE.
+We've also added Lua, as it made the top 20 in TIOBE and is both a scripting language and memory safe.

 ### Project goals